 Internal disputes cited as the reason for the suspension of OIC charter

-OKMULGEE, Oklahoma–Muscogee (Creek) Nation Principal Chief James Floyd issued an Executive Order on the Okmulgee Indian Community on Nov.
-21. Executive Order No. 19-04 is a proclamation of action declaring a national emergency in the Okmulgee Indian Community.
+OKMULGEE, Oklahoma–Muscogee (Creek) Nation Principal Chief James Floyd has issued an Executive Order on the Okmulgee Indian Community on Nov.
+21. Executive Order No. 19-04 issued a proclamation of action declaring a national emergency in the Okmulgee Indian Community.

 On Dec.
-2, MCN Public Relations (PR) issued a press release on the executive order.
+2, MCN Public Relations issued a press release on the executive order

 The proclamation states that the community will be under the management of the Community Research and Development (CR&D) Department and the financial oversight of MCN Controller.